remivisser/Java-StrFSeconds/README.md

 Example:
 Hours values range from 0 to 23 if Days are specified in formatstring; when the 24th hour is reached Days will accumulate with 1 and Hours is reset to 0.
-If Days is not specified in the formatstring, Hours value will accumulate to 24 and beyond.
+If Days is *not* specified in the formatstring Hours value will accumulate to 24 and beyond.
-Likewise Minutes will accumulate over 59 when Hours is not defined etc etc.
+Likewise Minutes will accumulate over 59 when Hours is not defined, Seconds will accumulate over 59 when Minutes is not specified, etc.

-### Rounding
+## Rounding
-This function rounds down, decimals after ndecimal parameter are truncated.
+This function rounds down, decimals after **ndecimal** parameter are truncated.
 This is designed to enforce that a time unit will only accumulate when "all it's seconds have passed".

 # Parameters

 ## seconds | seconds
-The seconds to format.
-Datatype is Double or Float.
+A double or float containing the seconds to format.

 ## formatstring | formatString
-A String containing format specifiers controlling the display of the seconds.
+A string containing format specifiers controlling the display of **seconds**.
+If **formatstring** is omitted it defaults to **'%d2:%m2:%s2'**.

-#### The following format specifiers are recognized in the formatString parameter
+### Formatstring specifiers
+Time units are displayed using the following format specifiers:

 Format specifier | Description                          | Example returned values :--              | :--                                  | :--